 Staying Safe Following Water Damage

 Water damage creates a hazardous environment for any property, and the more severe the damage, the greater the threat to your physical well being.
-Before working on any water damage scenario, it is important to take a few minutes and properly prepare for the work ahead.
+Before working on any water damage repairs, it is important to take a few minutes and properly prepare for the work ahead.
 Taking appropriate precautions early on will drastically reduce the chances for any post water damage injuries.

 Keep children and pets out of the damaged area, and block off the room or rooms that have been affected in order to keep other folks away.